Edgar Wood

-Edgar Wood (17 May 1860 – 1935) was a British architect, artist and draftsman who practised from Manchester at the turn of the 20th century and gained a considerable reputation in the United Kingdom.
-He was regarded as a proponent of the Arts and Crafts movement which was prevalent between 1860 and 1910.
+Edgar Wood (17 May 1860 – 12 October 1935) was a British architect, artist, and draftsman who practised from Manchester at the turn of the 20th century and gained a considerable reputation in the United Kingdom.
+He was regarded as a proponent of the Arts and Crafts movement, which was prevalent between 1860 and 1910.

 Wood's work is principally domestic, but he designed several churches and small commercial buildings.
 He worked as an individual designer, mostly with only one assistant, and confined himself to the smaller type of building that he could control personally.
 Although he was active in Manchester for over twenty years, most of his work is in nearby towns, such as Rochdale, Oldham and Middleton (of which he was native), and in outlying districts such as Bramhall and Hale.

-He contributed to Manchester in various ways.
-He was a founder of the Northern Art Workers' Guild in 1896, one of the major provincial societies within the Arts and Crafts Movement and was president of the Manchester Society of Architects from 1911 to 1912.
-Wood retired in 1921 and twenty one of his architectural works are listed.
+Wood contributed to Manchester in various ways.
+He was a founder of the Northern Art Workers' Guild in 1896, one of the major provincial societies within the Arts and Crafts Movement, and was president of the Manchester Society of Architects from 1911 to 1912.
+Wood retired in 1921 and over twenty of his architectural works are listed.

 Early years

-Wood was born in 1860, the sixth of eight children born to Thomas Broadbent Wood and Mary Sykes.
+Edgar Wood was born in 1860, the sixth of eight children born to Thomas Broadbent Wood and Mary Sykes.
 Only three of the children lived to adulthood.
-The family lived in Middleton and Wood's father was a mill owner, a Unitarian, a Liberal and had a reputation as a strict disciplinarian.
-Edgar was educated at the local Queen Elizabeth Grammar School.
+The family lived in Middleton and Wood's father was a mill owner, a Unitarian, a Liberal, and had a reputation as a strict disciplinarian.
+Edgar Wood was educated at the local Queen Elizabeth Grammar School.

-The direction of Edgar's life after school was a controversial subject in the Wood household.
+The direction of Edgar Wood's life after school was a controversial subject in the Wood household.
 It had been assumed by his father that Edgar would enter the family cotton business but he had different ideas.
 Edgar's ambition was to be an artist.
 The difference in opinion was finally resolved in a compromise which saw Edgar agreeing to train as an architect.